 What is it, exactly?

 It’s Lilly Pulitzer’s semi-annual sale.
-The company doesn’t mark down its products throughout the year; instead, the company typically holds two sales: one in early January and the other in late August.
+The company doesn’t mark down its products throughout the year; instead, the company typically holds two sales: one in early January and the other in late summer.
 The summer one tends to be larger and last longer.
-(Usually two to three days.)
 All sales are final, but everything does ship free.

 What goes on sale?